 With passion and expertise, we transform our clients' ideas into business value by using state-of-art technology.
 We use PHP, Java, Angular, and ExtJS developing web applications.
 Docker is currently playing a very big role in development as well in our production environments.
 Regarding databases we like to use PostgreSQL with all it's latest features (e.g. JSON support), but also use MongoDB and Redis.

 Our company was started by engineers, for engineers: to make it easy to add email, contacts, and calendars to any app.
-We have spent the last four years developing an API that is clean, performant, secure, and makes the lives of other developers easier.
+We have spent the last five years developing an API that is clean, performant, secure, and makes the lives of other developers easier.
 Since a user’s inbox has more data than your typical startup, we’ve had to solve some pretty challenging big data, high speed, and availability requirements.
-We’re still a relatively small company (~ 35 people) who thrive on applying what we’ve learned within engineering to growing our company.
+We’re still a relatively small company (~ 40 people) who thrive on applying what we’ve learned within engineering to growing our company.

 They are both technical and customer facing, which allows us to dive deeper into customer issues and resolve them with very little back and forth.
-To recruit a DSE who has both a customer service background and deep drive to learn software engineering, we recruit actively through groups like HackBright and HackReactor.
+To recruit a DSE who has both a customer service background and a deep drive to learn software engineering, we recruit actively through groups like HackBright and HackReactor.
 This lets us find candidates with non-traditional software engineering backgrounds to increase the diversity of our teams.
 Our goal is to have our DSEs grow into Software Engineers and we’ve instrumented a formal mentorship program to support this over the long term.

 Branch was founded by four engineers who set out to solve a difficult engineering problem - how to make linking into a native mobile app as easy as linking into web content.
 Over the last two years we have seen exponential growth and our platform now receives over 6 billion api requests every single day!
 While we are no longer 100% engineering and have hired an amazing sales team to continue this growth, we have an extremely high technical bar for everyone at the company.